What is the Right Balance for Women in Business?

 Personal Brand and Beauty Standard

 I notice the amount of attention young women pay to looking polished or pretty in their photos for Twitter, Facebook and LinkedIn.
 I am over 50 and self-described average looking.
-I have this thing about being too critical of my professional pictures.
+I’m overly critical of my professional photos.
 Seeing how other women create a personal brand through their social media head shot photos is interesting.
-I often wish I had felt as good about myself in my 20s as these confident young business women clearly feel.
 Here are some of my observations.

 Four head shot types: